-Keep reading to learn about the difficulties of potty training Westies and steps you can take to potty train Westies effectively.
+In this guide, we will show you some of the difficulties of potty training Westies and the steps you can take to potty train Westies effectively.

 When getting started with the potty training process, it is important that there is a designated spot determined as the potty space.

-Some dog owners choose to train their dogs to start using the bathroom inside on either a potty pad that absorbs liquid or pieces of paper.
+- Some dog owners choose to train their dogs to start using the bathroom inside their house on an absorbent potty pad or pieces of paper.
 They then slowly begin moving the potty pads outside to train the dog to start doing its business outside.

-Other dog owners start getting their dog outside right away and teach them that outside is the place where they potty.
+- Other dog owners take their Westie outside right away and teach them that outside is the place where they potty.

-Still, other dog owners will train their dog to potty only in a designated area outside.
+- While other owners will train their dog to potty only in a designated area outside.
 This often makes it easier to clean up and can protect certain parts of the yard from dead spots in the grass from dog urine.

 There is no right or wrong choice for your Westie, but the method should be consistent and be one that works for you, your dog, and your lifestyle.